willfurnass/sheffield_hpc/bessemer/GPUComputingBessemer.rst

 Currently, the maximum number of GPUs allowed per job is set to 4, as Bessemer is configured to only permit single-node jobs and GPU nodes contain up to 4 GPUs.
-If you think you would benefit from using >4 GPUs in a single job then consider requesting access to :ref:`jade`.

 Interactive sessions provide you with 2 GB of CPU RAM by default, which is significantly less than the amount of GPU RAM available on a single GPU.